eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/change-passwords-and-keys/index.md

 ## Change credentials of user accounts

-In default configuration, there are two Users: user and admin.
-Both are configured with different groups to have different permissions inside of Corporate Memory.
+In default configuration, there are two users: user and admin.
+Both are configured with different groups to have different permissions inside Corporate Memory.

-To change the default passwords, select the Cmem Realm, then open Users in the left sidebar:
+To change the default passwords, select the Cmem Realm and open Users in the left sidebar:

 ![users-lookup](22-1-users-lookup.png)

 ![user-details](22-1-user-details.png)

-Then select "View all users" and chose an account you want to change the password (we start with admin)
+Then, select "View all users" and choose an account you want to change the password for (we start with admin)

 ![view-all-users](22-1-view-all-users.png)